The Irish Ancestry Trail

 The following is a rough breakdown of where we find our Irish today:

-So, if you were passing on advice to our new Minister for the Diaspora, what would you say?
-What questions would you have for him?
+So, if you were passing on advice to our Minister for the Diaspora, what would you say?
+What questions would you have for them?

 Plus Member Comments